-A fund, account, or trust (hereinafter referred to as a fund) is a qualified settlement fund if it meets the governmental order or approval requirement, the resolve or satisfy requirement, and the segregation requirement.
+A fund, account, or trust ("a fund") is a qualified settlement fund if it meets the governmental order or approval requirement, the resolve or satisfy requirement, and the segregation requirement.
 These requirements are discussed below.

 Governmental order or approval requirement.
-To meet this requirement, the fund must be established pursuant to an order of, or must be approved by, the United States, any state, including the District of Columbia, territory, possession, or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing, and is subject to the continuing jurisdiction of that governmental authority.
+To meet this requirement, the fund must be established under an order of, or must be approved by, the United States, any state, including the District of Columbia, territory, possession, or political subdivision thereof, or any agency or instrumentality thereof, or any agency or instrumentality (including a court of law) of any of the foregoing, and is subject to the continuing jurisdiction of that governmental authority.